Entries

 - 13 October 1769: The poet Thomas Gray walks from Malham (“Maum”) to Gordale Scar and is horrified at the sight

-- 30 May 1415: A native God creates the first Yorkshireman and -woman in the York mystery plays
+- 30 May 1415: A native God creates, in the York Mystery Plays, the first Yorkshireman and -woman

 - 15 June 1876: Henry Taylor, a builder, appears before the Leeds police court charged with three violations of the building byelaws